-The proposed project will address a key aspect of the interaction of Xf with its grapevine host.
-In addition, it will provide knowledge about basal resistance to disease in grapevines and plant hosts in general.
-Notably, we will also test a potential preventative measure for PD.
-Information gleaned from this project could also help guide traditional breeding programs aimed at disease resistance by identifying potential resistance markers.
-The overall outcome will result in a foundation of fundamental knowledge about PD at the molecular level that we will use to develop an innovative and environmentally sound approach to controlling this disease.
+This project has addressed key aspects of the interaction of Xf with its grapevine host.
+In addition, the results have provided important knowledge about basal resistance to disease in grapevines and plant hosts in general.
+Notably, we have also tested a potential preventative measure for PD.
+Information gleaned from this project could help guide traditional breeding programs aimed at disease resistance by identifying potential resistance markers.
+The overall outcomes have resulted in a foundation of fundamental knowledge about PD at the molecular level that we will utilize to develop innovative and environmentally sound approaches to controlling this disease.